Triskele37/ffxiv-completionist/documentation/Feature Todo.md

 - double check known diffs for quests (lots of weirdness with class/job)
 - weirdness going on with q69620
 - Leve Issue/Start zones?
+- Delivery Moogle quests after "Thwack-a-Mole" have no chain information (anywhere)

 ------------------------------------------------------------------ Low Priority
 **Add**